“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 Rusty didn’t say anything for a minute while he thought.
 Then he said, “Well, sure, I don’t tell everything.
 I do stuff I’m not proud of.
 I looked at Justin’s paper when we were taking a quiz once and got an answer off it.
 I cheated, and felt really bad about it for a while.
 I still do when I think about it.
 I stood nude in front of my bedroom window one night with the light on, kind of hoping some babe would walk by, look up and see me.
 I don’t tell you this shit because it’s embarrassing.
 But there’s nothing big, John.
 Nothing I can think of.”

 “I don’t believe it.
 Everybody has secrets.
 Stuff they’re ashamed of.
 What about Tracy Collins?
 You were all hot on her, and then suddenly you weren’t, and you never said anything.
 I asked a couple times, and you blew me off.
-Like you do so I wouldn’t get mad, but it was a blow off.
+Like you do, being funny so I wouldn’t get mad, but it was definitely a blow off.
 And I don’t even want you to tell me now; just admit it, it was secret, whatever it was.
 We all have secrets.”

 He turned away from me for a moment, then turned back with a sheepish grin on his face.
 “You’re right.
 I asked her out, and she told me to ask again when I’d grown another six inches.
 It embarrassed the hell out of me, and it hurt.
 Now, I can look at it and I’ve gotten over the hurt, but it did hurt at the time.